 Any vacancy occurring in the office of an area representative shall be filled by appointment by that specific Area until the next regular election when a successor shall be elected to serve the un-expired term.

 A chairman, vice-chairman, secretary and treasurer of the Executive Committee shall be elected every other year at the spring board meeting.
-A slate of officers will be presented by a nominating committee appointed by the president.
+A slate of officers will be presented by a nominating committee appointed by the chairman.
 The chairman, vice-chairman, secretary and treasurer of the executive committee shall constitute the Organizations’ Board of Representatives, which shall have the power to act in the name of the Organization between regular or special board meetings.

 In the event of a vacancy in the office of chairman, the vice-chairman shall succeed to that office for the remainder of the un-expired term.
 The executive committee shall fill a vacancy in the office of the vice-chairman.
 In the event of a vacancy in the office of secretary and/or treasurer, the chairman shall appoint a secretary and/or treasurer to serve until the next election of officers, at which time a secretary and/or treasurer shall be elected to serve for the remainder of the unexpired term.